 # 1 - Cherries In Bloom Infinity Scarf

 If you’re a spring-time lover, this one is the perfect scarf for you.
 With its contrasting pale-pink hues of the cherry blossom and the darker tones of its chunky granny stripes to represent the branches, this scarf will have you dreaming of your spring-time memories in the middle of December, even with your ankle boots covered with snow.
-Thicker yarn weight and simple stitches mean this is a faster scarf to make.
+Thicker yarn weight and simple stitches mean this is a faster scarf to make for beginner crocheters.
 Pattern from Fiber Flux

 # 3 - Crisscross Crochet Super Scarf Pattern